earaya/voodoo/README.md

 and a HTTP response will be generated with the appropriate status code, a text/plain media type and the message from the exception in the body.

-### Auth

-This is not production strength authentication for your public web properties.
-It consists of a Filter which uses a pluggable Authenicator mechanism to identify the principle making a HTTP request (using basic auth), and stores that as the security context of the request.
-If the principle is authenticated (according to whatever Authenticator implementation you plug in) it is assigned the role 'admin', which can then be used in JSR-250 role annotations on your Jersey resources to restrict or grant access to particular resources or methods.
-As mentioned, this is not an production strength authentication mechanism: we implemented it purely as a safety valve to ensure that anything with serious implications for the state of a service (like issuing a DELETE to the resource which indicates an up status to the load balancer) requires some effort to execute.
-A couple of trivial Authenticator implementations are provided - one permissive, the other restrictive as well as a Guice module which binds the permissive one (for apps where you just don't care about this).
-In all honesty, there are much better ways to implement this behaviour but, hey, this is legacy and its not been painful enough to warrant a re-do (yet)

 ### Filters

 Some request/response filters we found we were re-using in several places: